danaesavi/danaesavi.github.io/_pages/about.md

 __News__
+- <span style="color:gray;">May 2024</span> Teaching at the University of Copenhagen topics on Natural Language Processing [Advanced Deep Learning](https://kurser.ku.dk/course/ndak22002u/2022-2023).
+-  <span style="color:gray;">Apr 2024</span> Happy to announce I've been invited to give a tutorial on transformer models at the [Mexican NLP Summer School](https://ampln.github.io/escuelaverano2024/) co-located with NAACL 2024.
+See you in Mexico City!
 - <span style="color:gray;">Mar 2024</span> Joined the [LatinX in NLP at NAACL](https://www.latinxinai.org/naacl-2024) committee as volunteer chair!
 We are seeking enthusiastic volunteers to assist in the smooth running of the workshop [Volunteer Signup Form](https://docs.google.com/forms/d/e/1FAIpQLSck-DnuReAa8RxN2fAEH6W-93tbui1PjPnBnNU7ThXs4CdVlQ/viewform).
 - <span style="color:gray;">Feb 2024</span> Starting a new position as Postdoctoral researcher at the University of Copenhagen
 - <span style="color:gray;">Jan 2024</span> One paper accepted at [EACL 2024 Findings](https://2024.eacl.org/) 🌟 [Improving Multimodal Classification of Social Media Posts by Leveraging Image-Text Auxiliary tasks](https://arxiv.org/abs/2309.07794)